jvandemo/generator-jabl/README.md

 # JABL

-JABL is a generator for [Yeoman](http://yeoman.io) to build a static website with Jade, AngularJS, Bootstrap and LESS.
+JABL is a generator for [Yeoman](http://yeoman.io).

-This is convenient if you love Node.js and Express, but don't have access to Node.js hosting.
+If you love working with [Jade](http://jade-lang.com), [AngularJS](http://www.angularjs.org), [Bootstrap](http://getbootstrap.com) and [LESS](http://lesscss.org), then JABL might just be something for you!

+It allows you to quickly build a static website that can easily be hosted on any kind of webserver (no Node.js, PHP, etc required).

+Learn how to get your website up and running in just seconds...

 ## Getting Started